Paradise, Nevada – July 10, 2013

 The old man looked at the other end of the bench where I was sitting, then at me.
 “You mind?”

-That’s the kind of question I ask, but this is Las Vegas, where the sheep come to the shearers.
+That’s the kind of question I ask, as a rule, but this is Las Vegas, where the sheep come to the shearers.
 I said, “To.
 The.
 Contrary.”
 I said it just that way, each word surrounded by a roomy pause.